S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Explicitly clarify, and then regularly evaluate and develop the design of domains throughout the organization, based on learning, to enable those with responsibility for each domain to deliver value as effectively as possible to the customers they serve.
 </div></div>

 A common practice in organizations is to distribute work and decision-making between people, to make good use of their limited time, energy and resources.
 In the process people are explicitly or implicitly defining and designing <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">domains</a> —distinct areas of responsibility and authority within the organization.
-Depending on the purpose it’s meant to achieve, a domain in an organization may be  temporary (e.g for a project), or permanent (e.g. finance).
+Depending on the purpose it's meant to achieve, a domain in an organization may be  temporary (e.g for a project), or permanent (e.g. finance).

 Responsibility for domains is taken on by individuals (role keepers), or by groups of people (teams, projects, platforms, micro-enterprises, departments, etc.) Each team or role keeper contributes toward fulfilling the overall purpose of the organization by taking care of a specific area of responsibility in the organization.
 In some cases, people might keep more than one role, or be part of more than one team.

-In the process of delegating responsibility to others, or when existing responsibilities are misunderstood or people’s efforts to fulfill their responsibilities are impeded in some way, consider explicitly clarifying domains.
+In the process of delegating responsibility to others, or when existing responsibilities are misunderstood or people's efforts to fulfill their responsibilities are impeded in some way, consider explicitly clarifying domains.
 A written description of significant domains helps to reduce misunderstanding and makes existing expectations and assumptions clear.
-It lays out the contract between delegator and delegatees, and describes how the domain’s design and the work done by the delegatees, can be monitored, evaluated and improved over time.
+It lays out the contract between delegator and delegatees, and describes how the domain's design and the work done by the delegatees, can be monitored, evaluated and improved over time.

 ##### Why clarify and develop domains?

 Clarifying domains makes expectations about the distribution of work transparent.
 It supports making the contract between <a href="glossary.html#entry-delegator" class="glossary-tooltip" data-toggle="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a> and <a href="glossary.html#entry-delegatee" class="glossary-tooltip" data-toggle="tooltip" title="Delegatee: An individual or group accepting responsibility for a domain delegated to them, becoming a role keeper or a team.">delegatees</a> explicit and helps everyone understand who is responsible for what.
 A clear and easy to understand description of the area of responsibility and scope of authority to influence that delegatees have, helps clarify the part that each team or role keeper plays in the overall value chain.
 It also supports effective organizational development by making expectations explicit.
-Regular evaluation of each domain’s design can reveal ways to improve them to enable greater efficiency, collaboration, and agility throughout the organization.
+Regular evaluation of each domain's design can reveal ways to improve them to enable greater efficiency, collaboration, and agility throughout the organization.

 When domains are inadequately or insufficiently defined, stakeholders may have different assumptions about areas of responsibility and autonomy.
 As a consequence, both collaboration and distribution of work can suffer because of unnecessary or missed dependencies, double work, or work not done at all.

 A clear domain description with adequate detail is a necessary prerequisite for people to successfully evaluate and continuously improve their work.
-Regular evaluation of each domain’s design supports learning about what works and what doesn’t.
+Regular evaluation of each domain's design supports learning about what works and what doesn't.
 It helps people to identify ways to improve domain design over time, both locally regarding each individual domain and also regarding the overall structure of domains, the ways in which responsibilities are distributed between them, and the ways in which they are linked together to support the effective creation and delivery of value throughout the whole organization.

 A simple way for supporting stakeholders in developing shared understanding about the various aspects of a domain is by creating a domain description that contains information about:

 -   **Purpose**:  _What is the specific purpose the team (or role keeper) is responsible for fulfilling within the organization_?
 -   **Key Responsibilities:** _What is the essential work and decision-making being delegated to the team (or role keeper)?_
 -   **Customers and Deliverables**: _Whom does this team (or role keeper) deliver value to and what specifically do they provide?_
 -   **Dependencies**: _Who is the team (or role keeper) dependent on, from other parts of the organization or the outside world, and what deliverable(s) do these people provide?_
--    **External Constraints**: _What are important external constraints to the delegatees’ autonomy and influence?_
+-   **External Constraints**: _What are important external constraints to the delegatees' autonomy and influence?_
 -   **Key Challenges**: _What are the most important known (or anticipated) challenges the delegatees might face?_
 -   **Key Resources**: _What essential resources can the team (or role keeper) make use of?_
 -   **Delegator Responsibilities**: _What responsibilities can delegatees rely on the delegator to take care of to support them to successfully account for this domain?_
 -   **Competencies, Qualities and Skills**: _What competencies, qualities and skills are required – or at least preferable – to successfully account for this domain?_
 -   **Key Metrics and Monitoring**: _What are the critical indicators of progress, performance, project health, etc, how frequently will they be measured and by whom?_
--    **Evaluation Schedule:** _When and how will you evaluate the effectiveness of the domain’s design and the success of the team (or role keeper) in fulfilling the domain’s purpose?_
+-   **Evaluation Schedule:** _When and how will you evaluate the effectiveness of the domain's design and the success of the team (or role keeper) in fulfilling the domain's purpose?_

 On the [S3 Canvas microsite](http://s3canvas.sociocracy30.org/s3-delegation-canvas.html) you can find a template that you can use for (co-)designing new domains or for documenting existing domains, when clarifying them is worthwhile.